TrumanH/Career/README.md

-experiences has been gained in medium-size data distribute system, ETL(Extract-Transfer-Load) and so on.Familiar with basic data structure and algorithm,fairly comprehended and practice in communication protocol、 cache storage、architecture design patterns and principle、extend、optimization and so on.
+experiences has been gained in medium-size data distribute system, ETL(Extract-Transfer-Load) and so on.Familiar with basic data structure and algorithm,fairly comprehended and practice in communication protocol、 cache and storage、architecture design patterns and principle、extend、optimization and so on.
 Fairly accumulation in Fast-Prototyping and Bottleneck-Optimization with python.*
 *Skill-stack list:__Python__,go,mysql,redis,etcd, docker, MQ,Django...*